 “Mama?”
 Terngu followed, questioning.

-Terngu regarded his wife’s terrified moist eyes and charged out after his mother, “mama!”
+Terngu regarded his wife’s terrified moist eyes then charged out of the hut after his mother, “mama!”

 “So?”
 Terngu impatiently demanded of the busy chief priest.